Re d'Italia-class ironclad: General characteristics and machinery

 The ships of the Re d'Italia class were 83.82 m long between perpendiculars and 99.61 m long overall and they had a beam of 16.76 m.
 Both ships displaced 5610 LT normally; Re d'Italia displaced up to 5869 LT at full load while Re di Portogallo was heavier, at 6082 LT.
 Their draft at full load was 6.17 m for Re d'Italia and 7.18 m for Re di Portogallo.
 The ships' hulls were built from unseasoned green wood, and were not subdivided with watertight compartments.
-Re d'Italia had a crew of 565, while Re di Portogallos crew numbered 552.
+Re d'Italia had a crew of 565, while Re di Portogallo's crew numbered 552.

 The ships' propulsion system consisted of one single-expansion marine steam engine that drove a single screw propeller, with steam supplied by four coal-fired, rectangular fire-tube boilers.
 The boilers were trunked into a single funnel.
 Their engines produced a top speed of 10.6 to 10.8 kn from 1812 to 1845 ihp.
 They could steam for about 1800 nmi at a speed of 10.5 kn.
 Steering was controlled through a single rudder, though the ships did not maneuver well.
 For long-distance travel, the ships were fitted with three masts and were barque-rigged, with a total sail area of 21317 sqft.